Softball Pitching Drills

 Live Inning Simulation

 Pitcher faces a live hitter with a count and a score.
 Catcher calls pitches; coach tracks balls, strikes, and contact quality.
-Reps: a simulated inning of 12 to 15 pitches.
 The drill builds the mental side of pitching that bullpens cannot teach: recovering from a 3-1 count, attacking with two strikes, changing the pattern against a hitter the pitcher has already retired once.

 At-Home Softball Pitching Drills